forestgrape/coronavirus/index.md

 ### ventilation
+Ventilation reduces the indoor airborne spread, since the virion density in outside air is magnitudes lower than in indoor air.

 * [Escombe et al](#escombe) show natural ventilation is a valid measure and that in the first few minutes of opening the windows a major part of air is exchanged ([escombe: Figure 1](#https://doi.org/10.1371/journal.pmed.0040068.g001)).
 * [Salathe et al](#salathe) simulate both the airborne (aerosol) and droplet spread of influenza, based on observed contact patters of high school students.
 They find that good ventilation is in their setting as effective as vaccinating around half of the population.

-That ventilation reduces the indoor airborne spread is due to, that the virion density in outside air is magnitudes lower than in indoor air.

 ### outside is safer
 Outside both the viruses get inactivated faster and are more diluted.
 Due to the inactivation there's no accumulation.